talengu/Wox.Plugin.BookmarkSearcher/README.md

 `BookmarkSearcher` is created as a BookmarkSearcher plugin for Wox and it can search the chrome bookmarks.

-BookmarkSearcher is open sourced at: https://github.com/talengu/Wox.Plugin.BookmarkSearcher
+BookmarkSearcher is writed in python and open sourced at: https://github.com/talengu/Wox.Plugin.BookmarkSearcher

 `Realse` [v1.0](https://github.com/talengu/Wox.Plugin.BookmarkSearcher/releases)